History of ice hockey: Initial development

 By 1893, there were almost a hundred teams in Montreal alone; in addition, there were leagues throughout Canada.
 Winnipeg hockey players used cricket pads to better protect the goaltender's legs; they also introduced the "scoop" shot, or what is now known as the wrist shot.
 William Fairbrother, from Ontario, Canada, is credited with inventing the ice hockey net in the 1890s.
 Goal nets became a standard feature of the Canadian Amateur Hockey League in 1900.
 Left and right defence began to replace the point and cover-point positions in the OHA in 1906.

 American financier Malcolm Greene Chace is credited with being the father of hockey in the United States.
 In 1892, Chace put together a team of men from Yale, Brown, and Harvard, and toured across Canada as captain of this team.
-The first collegiate hockey match in the United States was played between Yale and Johns Hopkins in Baltimore in 1893.
+The first collegiate hockey match in the United States was played between Yale and Johns Hopkins in Baltimore in 1896.
 In 1896, the first ice hockey league in the US was formed.
 The US Amateur Hockey League was founded in New York City, shortly after the opening of the artificial-ice St. Nicholas Rink.

-Matthews Arena in Boston remains the oldest indoor ice hockey arena still in operation.
+Matthews Arena in Boston was the oldest indoor ice hockey arena still in operation.
+Demolition began in March 2026.

 By 1898 the following leagues had already formed: the Amateur Hockey League of New York, the Amateur Hockey Association of Canada, and the Ontario Hockey Association.
 The 1898 Spalding Athletic Library book includes rules and results for each league.

 Stanley's five sons were instrumental in bringing ice hockey to Europe, defeating a court team (which included the future Edward VII and George V) at Buckingham Palace in 1895.
 By 1903, a five-team league had been founded.
 The Ligue Internationale de Hockey sur Glace was founded in 1908 to govern international competition, and the first European championship was won by Great Britain in 1910.
 The sport grew further in Europe in the 1920s, after ice hockey became an Olympic sport.
 Many bandy players switched to hockey to be able to compete in the Olympics.
 In the mid-20th century, the Ligue became the International Ice Hockey Federation.